 A City of Mirrors by Justin Cronin

-The Passage Series is set in a dystopian future, where a virus has transformed people into bat-like vampires; only a few true humans remain.
+The Passage Series is set in a dystopian future, where a people have been transformed into bat-like vampires; only a few true humans remain.

 So far so tropish.

-But what sets The Passage apart from others in the genre is the sheer quality of Cronin’s writing; his characters are really interesting and the sense of desperation that runs throughout the series draws you in and keeps you reading.
+But what sets The Passage apart from others in the genre is the sheer quality of Cronin’s writing, his fascinating characters and the underlying tone of the desparation.
+The books are long, but they’re very digestable.

 A City of Mirrors is, I think, the best in the trilogy.
 Mirrors follows Amy, the girl from nowhere and we learn about her ability to move through time.
 There’s more of Alicia too, which I always like (being partial to sword-carrying red-haired heroines!) but mostly the story follows Peter Jaxom and Sara Mitchell.